Neha-bawankar/Neha-bawankar/README.md

 - 👋 Hi, I’m @Neha-bawankar
-- 👀 I’m interested in ...WEB Dev
+- 👀 I’m interested in ...Java Dev
 - 🌱 I’m currently learning DSA ,Web Dev and Java ..
-- 💞️ I’m looking to collaborate on .Web Projects..
+- 💞️ I’m looking to collaborate on .java Projects..
 - 🤝 I'm looking for help with Java
 - 📫 How to reach me ...nehabawankar88@gmail.com
 - 😄 Pronouns: .She/Her..